Naomi Halas: Plasmonic nanoshells

 Halas' work in the 21st century focuses on noble metal nanoshells covering semiconducting or insulating cores.
 Her research was the first to experimentally show that nanoshells with different dimensions and shapes have different plasmonic resonances, and that these resonances could therefore be tuned by changing nanoparticle geometries.
 Controlling light-matter interaction of these plasmonic nanoparticles includes applications in chemical sensing, catalysis, and energy harvesting, as well as photodynamic therapy and other biomedical applications.

 In 2003, Halas and her colleague Jennifer L. West were awarded the Nanotechnology Now Best Discovery Award for their groundbreaking work to develop a cancer therapy based on metallic nanoshells.
 Halas also received the Innovator Award from the US Department of Defense Congressionally Directed Breast Cancer Research Program, and was awarded a four-year $3 million grant to conduct further research into the treatment.

 Other research

 Her research also looks at how to integrate plasmonic particles with other photonic systems.
 The Halas groups collaborates with the Energy Frontier Research Center at the National Renewable Energy Laboratory to study using plasmonics to improve the energy harvesting properties of semiconductor quantum dots and nanocrystals.
 They use surface-enhanced Raman spectroscopy and surface-enhanced infrared absorption to develop single-molecule sensing techniques.
+Notably, publications of the Halas group that claim that plasmonic particles can be used to generate non-thermal electrons (i.e., electrons that cannot be described within a Fermi-Dirac distribution) which can subsequently accelerate chemical reactions were severly criticized as misinterpretations of purely thermal effects.